 The man must be made aware of an unambiguous refusal

 In my view, because of all these reasons, it is not enough to say “no” and pretend sexual interest did not happen, there is a need to ensure that the “No” is communicated.
 A man must be made aware of an unambiguous “no” and women must be educated about conveying it.
 Being willing to a point and then refusing, only to capitulate with some persuasion makes it very difficult to differentiate between a refusal that is momentary and overcome with persuasion and an actual refusal with further sex happening against the consent of the woman.

-A common reason to capitulate is because the woman values the presence of the man in her life even though she doesn’t want sex.
-She doesn’t want him to turn to someone else.
-Sad though it may be, it is a hard choice, but a choice must be made with responsibility.
+A common reason to capitulate is because the woman values or fears the presence or power of the man in her life even though she doesn’t want sex.
+She ma not want him to turn to someone else.
+Sad though it may be, it is a hard choice, but a choice that must be made with responsibility.
 Agreeing to sex but holding it against him is not ethical.
+On the other hand, being intimidated into it is a crime.
 It is also important to understand that once the genie of sex is out of the bottle, your relationship is not going to return to the comfort zone easily – if at all ever.

 Not so hard to understand if men and women are BOTH people

 Let us reverse the roles for a bit to make it easier to understand.
 If men seem more eager than women to seek sex, women can want sex for far longer than men, because biology.
 Women do pressurize no-longer-interested men into sex.
 Is a man who grumbles about it after being seduced into participating again a rape victim?
 Technically, yes.
 If we are talking of consent as a moment by moment thing where changing your mind on sexual interest is a right, a man who rolls over and falls asleep should be protected from the still horny woman.